 Note: You can also optionally mark internal signals in the model as test-pointed logged signals (for example,

 sldvSliceCruiseControl/CruiseControlMode/opMode/Switch,) so that these signals are prioritized as detection sites during the enhanced MCDC analysis.
 See, Configure Detection Sites using Test-pointed Logged Signals.

 In the Apps tab, click Embedded Coder, and then click Generate Code.

 Embedded coder generates the code generation report for model.
 Close the generated report window.
-Simulink Design Verifier uses information on logged signals from the generated code to configure the detection sites for enhanced MCDC detection sites.
+Simulink Design Verifier uses information on logged signals from the generated code to configure the detection sites for enhanced MCDC.
 If you do not generate the code, Simulink Design Verifier uses the information on test-pointed logged signals from the model to configure the detection sites for enhanced MCDC.